ronindeschamps/Geotab_Leaflet_livetrackingMap/README.md

 This is an intergration of the GeotabSDK library and the Leaflet Javascript library.
 The GeotabSDK is used to pull live data from a database that stores information from a Geotab tracker.
-The Leaflet map is used to display the live location in real time.
+The Leaflet map is used to display the live location of the Geotab device.

 - GeotabSDK (https://developers.geotab.com/myGeotab/introduction)
 - Leaflet Library (https://leafletjs.com/)